rm-hull/lindenmayer-systems/README.md

 ###Implemented

-* Prototyping with simple lazy Heighway's Dragon (see http://lindenmayer-systems.destructuring-bind.org/ for an on-going example) - see 'master' branch
+* Prototyping with several different l-systems (see http://lindenmayer-systems.destructuring-bind.org/ for an on-going example) - see 'master' branch